Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Preliminaries

-After all bits are decoded, CA-SCL decoding algorithm performs CRC on paths in the $\mathcal{L}_{best}^{(N)}$.
-If CRC fails, CA-SCL output the candidate path with smallest PM in $\mathcal{L}_{best}^{(N)}$.
-If not, CA-SCL decoder output the candidate path with the smallest PM among those candidate paths passing the CRC check.
+After all bits are decoded, the CA-SCL decoder performs CRCs on paths in the $\mathcal{L}_{best}^{(N)}$.
+If all CRC fails, the CA-SCL decoder outputs the candidate path with the smallest PM in $\mathcal{L}_{best}^{(N)}$.
+Otherwise, it outputs the candidate path with the smallest PM among those passing CRCs.